We've grouped the most frequently asked questions into the following categories.

 Is the admission process the same for international applicants?

 International applicants adhere to the same requirements, standards, and deadlines as all students.
-In addition, students who are currently attending schools outside of the United States must complete and submit the International School Supplement to the Secondary School Report form, which can be downloaded from the Common Application website.
-Students whose first language is not English will also need to take the Test of English as a Foreign Language (TOEFL) exam.
+In addition, students who are currently attending schools outside of the United States must submit predicted final examinaton grades.
+We highly recommend that students whose first language is not English take the Test of English as a Foreign Language (TOEFL) exam.
 Please be sure to carefully review our policies regarding financial aid for students who are not U.S. citizens or Permanent Residents.